flattool/ignition/CODE_OF_CONDUCT.md

 # Ignition Code of Conduct
 The Ignition project follows the [GNOME Code of Conduct](https://conduct.gnome.org/).
 A short summary of it goes like this:

-The Ignition project is dedicated to provitding a positive experience to everyone, and does not accept inappropriate behaviour such as discrimination and hateful speech.
+The Ignition project is dedicated to providing a positive experience to everyone, and does not accept inappropriate behaviour such as discrimination and hateful speech.
 We encourage everyone to keep a friendly tone, and to be constructive and civil.

 ## Reporting an Incident
 If you believe someone is Violating the Code of Conduct, or have any other concerns, please contact lead developer Heliguy over [email](mailto:heliguy4599@hotmail.com).
 Alternatively, contact `heliguy` on Discord.

 ## Our Standards
 The Ignition project is dedicated to providing a positive experience for everyone, regardless of:

 * age
 * body size
 * caste